sulrich/capirca/doc/arista_tp.md

 - Counter names should not contain a (`.`).
 If a (`.`) is embedded in a counter name it will be replaced w/a dash (`-`).

 ### (source|destination)-address-exclude
 Currently, (as of Jan-2021), EOS does not support the use of 'except' inline within match statements.
-If an exclude/except token is used, a traffic-policy field-set will be generated and rendered in the match-term output.
+If an exclude/except token is used, a traffic-policy field-set will be generated and referenced in the match-term output.
 This field-set will be named `<direction>-<term.name>` where direction is either **src** or **dst** depending on the direction of the token in use.

 If the filter type is mixed, both address-families will have the respective field-sets generated.
 The ipv4 address family will have the field-set suffixed with `_ipv4` while the ipv6 field-set will have `_ipv6` appended.

 ## default-terms

-EOS has (2) default terms per traffic-policy, one for each address family
+EOS has (2) default terms per traffic-policy, one for each address family:
 - `ipv4-default-all`
 - `ipv6-default-all`